Literature Search

 If you are looking for subject-specific information on a particular topic, we recommend using the database information system DBIS.

-- If you are looking for articles on a specific topic, we recommend to first start looking in databases and bibliographies.
+• If you are looking for articles on a specific topic, we recommend to first start looking in databases and bibliographies.

-In case you have not researched in a database that provides full texts, you can look afterwards if a paper of a certain journal is available at the catalogue, or at the Electronic Journals Library (EZB).
-If the University Library (UB) owns a license to the respective journal, you should be able to access it from there. - Are you looking for a certain paper from a certain journal and want to know if it is available at the UB?
+If you have not searched a database that provides full texts, you can then check if an article from a specific journal is available in the catalog, or in the Electronic Journals Library (EZB).
+If the University Library (UB) owns a license to the respective journal, you should be able to access it from there.

 Many databases are directly connected to the catalogue through the SFX button.

-For further information, please consult a librarian.
+For more information, please consult a librarian.